 If a student wants to be a doctor, there is a very high earning potential.
 Combine that will the need for a great undergraduate program to enter med school and the costs of private or out-of-state education might make sense.

-If a student want to major in social work however, that has a very low earning potential and a position can be obtained with an in-state public education while keeping costs low.
+If a student wants to major in social work, however, that has a very low earning potential and employment can be obtained with an in-state public education while keeping costs low.

 - “Free” money: scholarships, grants, etc

 - Student or parent loans

 Obtaining more of the “free” money requires preparation before the student’s senior year of high school.
 Families should also discuss how much the parents and the child is willing to borrow for that education.
 No one wants to graduate with a heap of debt, but if small federal loans are required to complete the degree, the payoff might be worth it.